qikichen/qikichen/README.md

 # About Me :wave:

 Hi I am Qiki, I am a Physics with Theoretical Physics graduate from the University of Manchester and currently a Masters Student in Computer Science at the University of Edinburgh.
 I am interested in High Performance Computing, Software Development and Quantum Computing.
 I am also proficient in data analysis and machine learning.
 Besides that I am also an avid fan of Volleyball and Music.
 I undertook a project in the Modeling of Language Evolution using Statistical Physics, which is a research field in Complex Systems and Statistical Physics, for my Bachelor Dissertation project where I have decided to do the optional simulations.
-Currently doing a project in GPU Accelerated Clustering and learning CUDA.
+Currently working on AI Systems and Vector Databases.

 **Languages I am comfortable in**: *Python, C/C++, Solidity, LaTeX, CUDA*